My air handler won't turn on

 Frequently Asked Questions

-What should I do if my air handler won't turn on?
+What should I check first if my air handler won't turn on?

-How do I know if my air handler is broken?
+How do I know if the thermostat is causing the air handler issue?

-When should I call an HVAC technician for my air handler?
+When should I call an HVAC technician for a non-working air handler?

-If you've tried basic troubleshooting steps like resetting the circuit breaker and checking the thermostat, but the air handler still won't turn on, it's best to call a professional HVAC technician to diagnose and repair the issue.
+If you've checked the circuit breaker, thermostat, and air filter, and the air handler still won't turn on, it's best to call a licensed HVAC technician to diagnose and repair the issue.

 Connect with certified professionals in your area